 - Heartleaf Philodendron (Philodendron hederaceum): This philodendron has heart-shaped leaves that drape elegantly from a hanging basket or shelf.
 It's an excellent choice for low to moderate light conditions.

 - Tradescantia (Tradescantia zebrina, Tradescantia pallida): Tradescantia plants, also known as wandering jew or spiderwort, feature colourful, striped leaves and create a lovely trailing effect.

 Which plant is best for bathrooms with no windows?

 As we touched on earlier ferns a fabulous plant variety for dark, light deprived bathrooms.
 'Ferns are an excellent choice for lowlight level rooms, so a bathroom without a window is ideal' says Michael from The Joy of Plants.

 Which plants should I avoid putting in my bathroom?

-Let your bathroom become a jungle – it's never been so fashionable.
+Save the succulents and move them out of your bathroom plant ideas inspo list ASAP.
+Instead, let your bathroom become a jungle – it's never been so fashionable.